 A few years ago, I was at a friend’s house for a meal and we were discussing a popular mom topic: simplifying the meal schedule.
 She told me that she and a few other families on her block participate in a soup swap and rotate making soups for the group.
-The idea stuck with me, although at the height of Covid-19 lockdown, sharing food with others didn’t seem like the wisest of ideas.
-Fast forward to fall of 2021 and I decided to take this idea out of hibernation and put it to use.
+Fast forward a few years and I decided to take this idea out of hibernation and put it to use.
 I asked my neighborhood parent group chat if anyone would want to participate.
 To my delight, three other moms were excited to jump on board.
-Thus, our Soup Club was born!
-We are several months into it now and it is seriously one of the best meal-planning decisions I’ve made.
+Thus, our Tuesday Soup Club was born!
+Now several years in, Soup Club has been one of the best meal-planning decisions I’ve made.

 The premise is pretty simple.
-Every family takes one week for cooking responsibility, and the other weeks simply receives a delish homemade soup.
+Each family takes one week for cooking responsibility, and on the other weeks, the other members simply receives a delish homemade soup.
 There are four families that participate in my Soup Club, so I only have to make soup once every four weeks.
 Granted, it’s a ginormous amount of soup to prepare, but we all find it is more than worth it.
-I always found that when I make soup for just my family of 5, we always have left overs.
+I always found that when I make soup for just my family of five, we always have left overs.
 And doubling (or in my case, quadrouple-ing!) a recipe hardly takes much more effort.

-On the night of Soup Club (for us, it’s every Tuesday), the chef endeavors to have the meal done by around 5 pm.
+On the night of Soup Club (for us, it’s every Tuesday), the chef endeavors to have the meal ready to distribute by around 5 pm.
 We bring a pot or other container over to the chef-du-jour’s home and fill it up according to our specific family’s needs.
-Sometimes we linger over a glass of wine and some catching up, and other times we grab-and-run to feed our hungry hoards at home.
+Sometimes we linger over a glass of wine and some catching up, and other times we grab-and-run to feed our hungry family at home.

 Before beginning a soup club, consider the following: